major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-If a local interactive user’s files are group-owned by a group of which the user is not a member, unintended users may be able to access them.
+If a local interactive user\xe2\x80\x99s files are group-owned by a group of which the user is not a member, unintended users may be able to access them.

 Check
 ~~~~~